Egypt: Strategic location (Africa - the Middle East). Control of the Suez Canal.

 Investment Environment in Egypt.

-The Ministry of Investment implements definitive policies to promote and develop the foreign direct investment by:
+The Ministry of Investment implements definitive policies to promote and develop Foreign Direct Investment by:

 Creating the appropriate organizational and legislative environment for investment